Kaivalya31/task-management-app/README.md

 # Task Management API Documentation

 This API provides endpoints for managing users and tasks, including user registration & authentication along with task creation, approvals, and comments.
 ---

+## Steps to run the application
+### 1. Run the docker-compose.yaml file from the project directory using the command "docker-compose up -d".
+This will spin up the Postgre and MailHog containers.
+### 2. Run the application by executing the TaskManagementApplication.main().

+---

+## Steps to stop the application
+### 1. Shut down the containers using the command "docker-compose down" from the project directory.
+This will stop the containers.
+### 2. Stop the application.

+---